 Established is a dangerous word for me.
 It could imply a modicum of complacency.Sean Dyche

-We therefore take a look at the tactics and playing style favored by the experienced manager.
+Therefore, we look at the tactics and playing styles favored by the experienced manager.

 Sean Dyche-tactical analysis.

 Season in and season out, Dyche’s Burnley were touted as the favorites for relegation.
 Yet despite an average, “championship-level” squad, Dyche steered them clear of the drop relegation zone time and time again, much to everybody’s surprise in many different seasons.
 This is something that highlighted Dyche’s understanding of his squad and his motivation skills, which allowed him to push them back to their best when things got difficult.

 Since their last promotion back to the Premier League in 2016, Burnley managed a seven-place finish, with which comes European football in the Europa League.
 All this while employing a style of play some consider unexciting and anti-football, which was often compared to the old ways of English football: a 4-4-2 formation, traditional wingers, two target men up top and a lot of emphasis on physical presence when it came to the work without the ball.

 And you know what?
 For a long time… it worked for Dyche and The Clarets in the most demanding football league in the entire world, which is saying a lot when you consider the amount of money that is thrown around in the Premier League these days.